7 Steps To Securing Your Linux PC

 1. Pick a password you don’t have to write down

-Traditionally we’re told about the importance of picking a long, complex password – and there’s something to that.
-Specifically, it makes it a lot harder for anyone who’s trying to break into your computer using a brute force attack or someone’s who’s somehow gotten hold of your hashed password file and is running cracking software against it.
+Traditionally, we’re told about the importance of picking a long, complex password, but there’s something to that.
+Specifically, it makes it a lot harder for anyone trying to break into your computer using a brute force attack or someone who’s somehow gotten hold of your hashed password file and is running cracking software against it.

-The threat you most likely face is someone trying to casually snoop on your data, or a work colleague thinking it would be a real laugh to send an inappropriate email, tweet or Facebook post from your account.
-The best way to protect against that is simply to have a password you keep to yourself and you don’t need to write down anywhere.
+The threat you most likely face is someone trying to snoop on your data casually or a work colleague thinking it would be a real laugh to send an inappropriate email, tweet or Facebook post from your account.
+The best way to protect against that is to have a password you keep to yourself; you don’t need to write it anywhere.

 Oh – and do remember to leave the screen locked when you’re away from the computer.